 - A collection of digital and print books at Oakridge Elementary School library that focus on the themes of action, justice, identity, diversity, and empathy.
 Use your APS log-in to read and request the digital books.

 - A 7-minute video with tips from Ms. Bentall about finding that ‘magical’ book.
 Use your APS log-in to view.

 - Readers’ Advisory (What to read next?)

 - Research (access to databases and search strategies)

-Oakridge Library has more than 26,000 resources (mostly books!).
-It is the beating heart of our school where students learn the skills to evaluate information for accuracy, validity, social and cultural context, and appropriateness for need.
+Oakridge Library is the beating heart of our school where students learn the skills to evaluate information for accuracy, validity, social and cultural context, and appropriateness for need.
 During storytimes, they contribute to discussions in which multiple viewpoints are expressed.
 Their curiosity flourishes by reading widely and deeply, and they develop the intrinsic motivation that can lead to a lifelong love of reading.

 Tel: 703 228 8820